Dragonizedpizza/jonfirexbox.github.io/index.md

 ---
 layout: about
 title: Hello there!
 I'm Jonfirexbox.
-description: I can see that you have walked thousands of miles just to reach this website, but that's just my homepage.
-Have fun...
-I guess.
+description: Welcome to my amzing website!
+Come and stay to learn about me!
 cover: true
 permalink: /
 ---